Faradey27/wix-style-react/src/StylableAutocomplete/MIGRATION-4.0.0.md

 `onClickOutside` - Deprecated because was not used.

-`maxHeightPixels` - Deprecated because styling a component should be done externally.
+`maxHeightPixels` - Deprecated because styling the component should be done externally.

 `withArrow` - Deprecated because was not used.